american banks and financial institutions

 Ideally, your credit report is an accurate, up-to-date reflection of your credit history.
 However, since we don't live in an ideal world, there are many reasons that your credit report could contain inaccuracies that might prevent you from receiving the credit you deserve.
 Therefore you should check your credit report regularly to spot and correct inaccurate information (79% of credit reports contain errors).

-Another increasingly important reason to check your credit report is identity theft.
+Another increasingly important reason to check your credit report is identity theft .
+You may not think it will happen to you but it does happens up to 500,000 people each year.
 If someone steals your credit card information or personal information and makes unauthorized purchases, it will not be long before these unpaid debts appear on your credit report.
 There are companies that can help you to repair and optimize your credit score.

 www.US-Banks.net